tayylorngo/Amazing-Memory-Game/README.md

 - [X] Player can enable mistakes, so the player can lose after 3 strikes.
 - [X] Player can see the number of attempts they have remaining.
 - [X] Player can enable hard mode which increases playback speed 10% each turn.
-- [X] Player can adjust the pattern length from 1 to 20.
+- [X] Player can adjust the pattern length from 1 to 20 using the slider.
+- [X] Player can enable color text on the game buttons.

 ## Video Walkthrough